Becoming a DePaulia Editor

 Any DePaul University student can become a contributor to The DePaulia.
 Contributing requires no commitment, and new writers can join at anytime throughout the year.
 Here’s who we are looking for:

 - Writers: Contributing writers receive weekly story assignments from section editors, who assist with sources, angle and assign a deadline.

 - Photographers: Assignments are sent weekly.
 Owning your own equipment is a plus, but not required.
 Email questions to Photo Editor Josh Leff.

 - Videographers / Multimedia Producers: Multimedia assignments range from data mapping to videography to creating infographics.
-Email Multimedia Editor Mariah Woelfel with any questions.
+Email Online Editor Kaitlyn Roberts with any questions.

 - Other: Can you code, illustrate or design – or have another skill?
 We’re always looking to add contributors with new abilities.
 Email the Editor-in-Chief or a managing editor if you think you might be a good fit.

 If you have a specific story you would like to submit or pitch, please email it to the corresponding editor.
 Staff contact information can be found here.

 Staff writers, or beat writers, write on a specific topic or “beat.”
 Staff photographers have similar monthly requirements, but specifics will be decided on with the photo editor.

 - All staff writer positions are currently filled.
 Please check back next quarter or consider becoming a contributing writer (above).